 - Computing (7 - 9 credits):

-- Students in the Data Science option must take 9 credits from a slightly expanded list which includes the courses named above and also CSE 1634.
+- Students in the Data Science option must take 9 credits from the courses listed above.

-- Electives: At least 3 courses for a total of 9 credits from the list of electives.
-All elective choices require prior approval by the Statistics undergraduate advisor.
-Students in the Data Science option must choose from the following list.
+- Regular: At least 3 courses for a total of 9 credits from the list of electives.

 Planning Your Program of Study

 The statistics major may be completed in 2 years.
 The following schedule shows how a student who discovers statistics after arriving at UW may still be able to complete all the necessary coursework for submitting an application.

 1: MATH 300 is the only course that teaches the techniques of writing mathematical proofs.
 Students must take this class immediately upon being admitted to the major as subsequent courses will assume that students are familiar with how to write a proof.

 2 : CSE 416 "Introduction to Machine Learning'" does not fulfill major requirements, however, alumni have noted that the course was helpful for summer internships/jobs, especially if they found themselves unable to take STAT 435 (majors version).
 STAT 435 "Introduction to Statistical Machine Learning" is best taken after completing the applied statistics sequence STAT 421 and 423 for many, although students are encouraged to take it during spring of the junior year to be prepared for internships.

 3 : STAT/MATH 396 "Probability III" is a good elective for those considering a PhD in statistics.
 You should probably take STAT/MATH 395 in this case also even though it's not required for our major.